stefan-ernst/storymapping-site/docs/parent-link-instructions.md

 ---
 id: parent-link-instructions
-title: Using Advanced Story Maps with the built-in parent link
+title: Using the built-in parent link
 ---

 ### Basics